-Vulnerability: A significant proportion of the SAC is already managed sympathetically by Forest Enterprise (now the Forestry Commission), the Woodland Trust and county Wildlife Trusts.
+Vulnerability: A significant proportion of the SAC is already managed sympathetically by Forest Enterprise (now the Forestry Commission), Natural England (as one of the owners\) the Woodland Trust and county Wildlife Trusts.
 Principal pressures are from lack of management (particularly traditional management, e.g. coppice), increasing deer numbers and inappropriate management proposals which would alter the recognised woodland stand types.
 Felling license approval and Forestry Commission consultation with Natural England/Countryside Council for Wales are adequate in addressing the latter issue.
-Positive management is being promoted through management plans (CCW), Site Management Statements (EN) and management agreements, and the Woodland Grant Scheme (including specialised targeting) is being encouraged where possible and appropriate to return some woods to active management.
-(Source: Natura 2000 Standard Data Form - JNCC & consultation response from Natural England - Feb 2007).
+Positive management is being promoted through management plans (CCW), Site Management Statements (EN) and management agreements, and the Woodland Grant Scheme (including specialised targeting) is being encouraged where possible and appropriate to return some woods to active management. \'Highbury' and 'The Hudnails' are both National Nature Reserve sites in the Wye Valley Woodlands.
+[Source:](#) Natura 2000 Standard Data Form - JNCC & consultation response from Natural England - Feb 2007 and June 2009.